CodeBravish/Tic-Tac-Toe/README.md

 Unlike my calculator this program's Javascript is actually made entirely by me.
 <br>
 <br>
-We love to see people stop stealing people code don't we?
+We love to see people stop stealing other people's code don't we?
 Not saying that i won't do it again tho...

 ## About Program
 Writen in HTML, CSS & Javascript.